GENIVI/car-data-logger/DataStore/README.md

 Run Data Store Test application on terminal

-        $ cd ../deploy
         $ ./DataStoreTestApp

-The DataStoreTestApp generates cdl sample sata randomly, and call the storeData function located in DataStoreManager.
+The DataStoreTestApp generates cdl sample data randomly, and call the storeData function in DataStoreManager.
-On DataStoreManager side, you can check the created json file and db file which manages the lists of files in the storage.
+On the DataStoreManager side, you can check the created json file and database file which manages the lists of files in the storage.

 ### Configuration file for data store
 Configuration file element explanation:
 * DataStoreLocation
- - Insert a full path to store the needed files in DataStore module(Storage Path).
+    * Absolute path to store the collected data as file
 * MaxFileSize
- - Insert a size that can store the maximum amount of data in the file.
+    * The maximum file size
 * MaxSotrageSize
- - Insert a size that can store the maximum amount of file in the storage.
+    * The maximum storage size
 * MaxFileExpirePeriod
- - Insert the maximum expiration period for files that can be stored in the storage.
+     * The file will be deleted after specified amount of time
 * TransactionBufferSize
- - Insert the size of data to be stored in file at once.
+     * Number of data to be stored in file at once

 Example

     {
-         "DataStoreLocation": "/tmp/cdl-log",
+         "DataStoreLocation": "/tmp/cdl/StoreCDLDataFile",
          "MaxFileSize": "15",                     //unit : kByte
          "MaxStorageSize": "100",                 //unit : kByte
          "MaxFileExpirePeriod": "60",             //unit : minutes